dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Analytics { #capture_app_andoid_settings_webapp_analytics }

 Analytics settings define the TEI analytics items (charts, tables) that will be displayed to the user.
-The scope of the analysis is the TEI, so the visualizations will be displayed in the TEI dashboard of the android app.
+The scope of the analysis is the TEI, so the visualizations will be displayed in the TEI dashboard of the Android app.

-Any item defined in the settings app will overwrite the default behaviour of the android app, only showing the items defined in the settings app.
+Any item defined in the settings app will overwrite the default behaviour of the Android app, only showing the items defined in the settings app.
 The purpose of this section is to define visualizations to show evolution of dataelements and program indicators over time.
 Based on that, it will only take into cosideration dataelements that belongs to a repeatable program stage, or programindicators which formula contains at least one dataelement that belongs to a repeatable program stage.

 To create a **TEI Analytics** item: